 Summary of Changes

-- First published on June 26th 2019, included candidates who participated in the June 26th and June 27th Democratic Presidential Primary debates (as determined by the Democratic National Committee).
+- First published on June 26th 2019, including candidates who participated in the June 26th and June 27th Democratic Presidential Primary debates (as determined by the Democratic National Committee).

-- Updated prior to the second Democratic Presidential Primary debates to include those candidates who qualified (as determined by the Democratic National Committee).
+- Updated prior to the second Democratic Presidential Primary debates (on July 30th and July 31st) to include those candidates who qualified (as determined by the Democratic National Committee).
 Eric Swalwell was removed for formally dropping out of the race, and Steve Bullock was added for qualifying for the second debate.

 Climate XChange Education & Research 501(c)3, and all associated brands, do not endorse or support any candidates for the Presidency of the United States nor any other political office.